phithounsavanh/RestaurantApp/README.md

 ## About RestaurantApp

 RestaurantApp is a web application that is used for restuarant management.
-The application is developed from many types of tools such as:
+The application is developed from many types of tools such as: HTML, CSS, Javascrit, Jquery, moment, Boostrap, PHP, Laravel framework, Fontawesome, Node.js, MySQL, etc

--HTML, CSS, Javascrit
--Jquery
--Boostrap
--PHP and Laravel framework
--Fontawesome
--Node.js
--MySQL, etc

 ## Application Features